 Vegetables– You can use many of the common vegetables and greens in this recipe.
 This time I have added carrots, baby corns, cabbage, onion, capsicum.
 I have also added some methi leaves and chopped coriander leaves.
 I usually do not add beans as they do not taste very good when deep fried.

-Carom seeds– Ajwain or carom seeds are added to pakora batter for flavor as well as they aid digestion.
+Carom seeds– Ajwain or carom seeds are added in this dish for flavor as well as they aid digestion.
 Chickpea flour tends to be heavy sometimes so adding ajwain is really helpful.
 You can also use asafoetida but it is not gluten free, so be aware of that.

 Red chilli powder- As add required for heat.
-The given quantity yields moderately spiced pakoras.
+The given quantity yields moderately spiced dish.

 Baking soda– It is again an optional ingredient here.
-You can add a pinch of baking soda to make pakoras more airy and crispy.
+You can add a pinch of baking soda to make pakodas more airy and crispy.